Faith-Okamoto/cse15l-lab-reports/lab-report-6-week-9.md

   ```
     As teased before, we've reached a command which has a real and expected possibility of producing an error.
 The script at this point has no idea what lies within `ListExamples.java`, except that all the signatures seem to be in order. *Anything* could happen when it's compiled with `javac`.
 For this reason, the script is set to not immediately stop on an error (`set +e`), any potential error output is redirected into a file, and the exit code of the `javac` command is saved into a variable.

     And error it did!
-Since our repository's `ListExamples.java` file has a compiliation error, the `javac` command will produce some standard error, dutifally stored in `error.txt` to avoid cluttering up the console.
+Since our repository's `ListExamples.java` file has a compilation error, the `javac` command will produce some standard error, dutifully stored in `error.txt` to avoid cluttering up the console.
 The exit code, as you've seen before, is `1`: nonzero!
 If `set -e` were active the script would stop here, before we could explain the grade.
 No standard output is produced, however.
 (And remember, the standard error which was made wasn't output to the user.)
 Once this dangerous section is done with, `set -e` is turned back on.
 The grader forges onwards.
 - ```
   # make sure the ListExamples class compiled
   if [[ $EXIT -ne 0 ]]